nanomq/nanomq/docs/en_US/config-description/bridges.md

 ### **Configuration Items**

+- `retry_qos_0`: Specifies the maximum level of QoS that can be cached in the MQTT bridges.
+Set to `false` will disable QoS 0 message cache, Which reserve disk space for MQTT QoS 1/2.
+This is helpful when prioritization is required.
 - `disk_cache_size`: Specifies the maximum number of messages that can be cached in the MQTT bridges.
 A value of 0 indicates that the cache for messages is inefficient.
 - `mounted_file_path`: Specifies the file path where the cache file for the MQTT bridges is mounted.
 - `flush_mem_threshold`: Specifies the threshold for flushing messages to the cache file.
 When the number of messages reaches this threshold, they will be flushed to the cache file.